What Is General Liability Insurance in Hawaii?

 Is General Liability Insurance Required in Hawaii?

-Hawaii does not have a universal law requiring all businesses to carry general liability insurance, but the requirement is built into the contractor licensing system in a way that is more direct than most states.
-For other businesses, the obligation typically flows from commercial leases, client contracts, vendor agreements, and the unique demands of Hawaii's hospitality and tourism-driven economy.
+Hawaii doesn't have a universal law requiring all businesses to carry general liability insurance, but the requirement is built into the contractor licensing system in a way that is more direct than most states.
+For other businesses, the obligation usually flows from commercial leases, client contracts, vendor agreements and the demands of Hawaii's hospitality and tourism-driven economy.

 Learn more about the situations in which Hawaii businesses are commonly required to carry general liability insurance below.